 Where do I get it from?

-Leave yourself plenty of time to buy your tickets from the station at Civitavecchia as the station is small with not many counters, therefore there can be queues at peak hours!
+Give yourself plenty of time to buy your train tickets at Civitavecchia Station.
+The station is small with a limited amount of ticket counters, therefore, queues can be long during peak hours.

 Welcome Pickups transfer